UPI Fraud Awareness Insights: Expert Guide and Professional Recommendations

 Digital payments have become a regular part of daily life in India and many other regions using real-time banking systems.
 Unified Payments Interface (UPI) allows users to transfer money quickly through mobile applications, QR codes, and linked bank accounts.
 While this technology has improved convenience, it has also created opportunities for cybercriminals to misuse digital payment systems.

-How Fraudsters Use Social Engineering in UPI Fraud
+How Scammers Trick People Using Social Engineering in UPI Frauds

 Some common social engineering tactics include: